sifzerda/next-fiction/README.md

     - [x] editing
     - [ ] marketing

-- [ ] make sure contact page works.
-Can maybe use the same program as used to send demo bookings in next.js site
+- [ ] Test that contact page works

-- [x] add quotes for each chapter:
+- [x] Add quotes for each chapter:

 - [x] change the <link rel="icon" type="image/svg+xml" href="/vite.svg" /> inside index.html
 - [ ] there's a roy peter clark reference under conflict chapter -- look in original word doc to see what it is
+- add IDs to pages to find page section chunks via search (optional)

+- once page content all finished, reIndex with extract-text.js

 //============================================================//